Daisy Outdoor Products: V/L caseless rifles

 Daisy was the first company to introduce a production caseless ammunition and rifle, the V/L Rifle, in 1968.
 The V/L ammunition consisted of a .22 caliber bullet with a small disk of propellant on the back, and no primer.
 The rifle resembled a typical spring-air rifle, but the hot, high pressure air served not only as a power source but also to ignite the propellant on the back of the V/L cartridge.
-The V/L guns and ammunition were discontinued in 1969 after the BATF ruled that they constituted a firearm, and Daisy, which was not licensed to manufacture firearms at that time, decided to discontinue manufacture rather than become a firearms manufacturer.
+The V/L guns and ammunition were discontinued in 1969 after the BATFE ruled that they constituted a firearm, and Daisy, which was not licensed to manufacture firearms at that time, decided to discontinue manufacture rather than become a firearms manufacturer.
 About 23,000 of the rifles were made before production ceased.

 Rimfire rifles

 In 1988 Daisy briefly made a line of rimfire rifles, the Legacy rifle.
 These were bolt action or semi-automatic rifles chambered in .22 Long Rifle, and were available in a number of different models.
 Options were wooden stock or plastic stock with adjustable buttplate, and single-shot, 7-shot box magazine (for semi-automatic models only), or 10-shot rotary-feed (the magazine was similar to, but not interchangeable with, the Ruger 10/22).
 While these are very rare, the inexpensive construction and the fact that they are firearms, not airguns, has led to little collectors' interest.